anasinnyk/terraform-provider-onepassword/docs/data-sources/group.md

 # onepassword_group

-This resource can create/load groups in your 1Password account.
+This resource can load groups from your 1Password account.

 ## Example Usage